Do-it-yourself Plumbing: Advice and Hacks to Address Common Problems at Home

 Can I fix a plumbing problem myself?

-The most frequent plumbing issues include dripping faucets, running toilets, blocked drains, and low pressure water.
+The most common plumbing problems include dripping taps and toilets that run blocked drains, and low pressure water.

-You will need a few indispensable tools like the plunger, an adjustable wrench, pipe wrench, Teflon tape and the screwdriver.
+There are a few indispensable tools like the plunger, an adjustable wrench pipe wrench, Teflon tape and the screwdriver.

 Is DIY plumbing safe?